Peruvian Mussels

 Add the wine, black pepper, and mussels.
 Stir well and cover the pan.

-Once the mussels have opened, turn off the heat and allow the mussels to cool.
+Once the mussels have opened, turn off the heat and allow the them to cool.

-Take a dish and place a layer of seaweed or coarse sea salt in it.
-Take the cooled mussels out of the pan and discard the parts of the shell where the mussel is not attached.
-Remove the mussel meat from the other shell and present the mussel in the shell on the seaweed or salt
+Place a layer of seaweed or coarse sea salt on a dish.
+Take the cooled mussels out of the pan and discard the top half of each shell.
+Loosen the meat from the lower half of the shell and serve the mussel, in the shell, on top of the seaweed or salt.

 For the salsa, mix the red onion, tomato, pepper, garlic, and corn in a bowl.
 Place the salsa in the freezer for 10 minutes to make it crunchier.